 It is no different from tapping mud with the actual troweling; naturally, the LImes sets differently to gypsums.

-With lime plastering, you apply a bonding agent to the sheetrock, then apply a lime base coat and finish coat to your sheetrock, and it’s done on the same day.
+With lime plastering, you apply a bonding agent to the sheetrock, then use a lime base coat and finish coat to your sheetrock, and it’s done on the same day.

 Plus, LIme plaster is anti-bacterial and mold-proof, along with moisture resistance.